-Rock & roll chef and bon vivant Anthony Bourdain hosted the adventure food show No Reservations on Travel Channel since 2005 and is now on CNN with Parts Unknown (Sundays, 9 pm ET).
-He's also a judge on The Taste on ABC (Thursday, 8 pm ET).
+Rock & roll chef and bon vivant Anthony Bourdain hosted the adventure food shows No Reservations on Travel Channel from 2005-2012 and Parts Unknown on CNN from 2013-2018.
+He was also a judge and executive producer on The Taste on ABC from 2013-2015.

 The author of 10 books partied hard in the '80s and '90s before quitting coke and heroin.

 In Kitchen Confidential (2000), Bourdain wrote about his restaurant experiences: "We were high all the time, sneaking off to the walk-in refrigerator at every opportunity to 'conceptualize.'
 Hardly a decision was made without drugs.
 Cannabis, methaqualone, cocaine, LSD, psilocybin mushrooms soaked in honey and used to sweeten tea, secobarbital, tuinal, amphetamine, codeine and, increasingly, heroin, which we'd send a Spanish-speaking busboy over to Alphabet City to get."

 In 2013, he said in an interview on CNN, he confirmed that his "drug of choice for many years was heroin."